michaelcale/books/how-to-contribute.md

 It rebuilds all HTML, starts a web server for local preview of changes.

 It also watches the source markdown files for changes and rebuilds HTML when they change.
 That way you can make a change to .md file, save it and refresh corresponding page in the browser to see a change.

+### What to improve?

+Some articles have implicit notes about what to improve.

+You can find them with [this search](https://github.com/essentialbooks/books/search?utf8=%E2%9C%93&q=TODO%3A&type=).

+Each book can be improved by adding more articles.

+Areas that are likely to always need improvement:
+* examples for common tasks (e.g. parsing json/xml/cvs/markdown files, accessing databases etc.)
+* examples for popular third-party libraries